 What does a Web Developer do?

-A front-end developer builds and maintains web sites with the client and consumer in mind.
-That is, the end design must include products offered and how clients may access services.
-Building a user-friendly web site is challenging and rewarding, not to mention an essential skill for front-end developers.
-Applying code to form function and design is an important part of web design.
+A web developer builds and maintains websites with the client and consumer in mind.
+That is, the end design must include products and services offered and show how users may access these.
 For example, a customer may want a form to capture an end user’s e-mail to request additional information, provide a newsletter, or thank a customer for their business.
-A developer aware of the many facets of web design, from the smallest detail to end-user functionality, is the ideal person for this position.

 What is the workplace of a Web Developer like?